Are you feeling burnt out from working too hard on your business?

 1. Prioritize your workday around important goals.

 Rather than endlessly tweaking your to-do list, the “squeaky wheel”, or the biggest fire, prioritize your day based on the most important projects and the associated tasks you need to achieve your business goals.
 Create big goals, and establish your work in terms of importance rather than how long things take to easily prioritize and eliminate unnecessary tasks.
+A prioritized task list helps to avoid burnout because it helps you focus on your most important tasks.

 2. Stop multitasking.